WRKZ

 WRKZ (99.7 FM), branded 99.7 The Blitz, is a commercial active rock radio station licensed to Columbus, Ohio, and serving the Columbus metro area.
 It is owned by the North American Broadcasting Company, along with sister stations 920 WMNI and 103.9 WJKR.
 The studios are on Dublin Road (U.S. Route 33).

 WRKZ has an effective radiated power (ERP) of 20,000 watts.
 The transmitter is on Twin Rivers Drive, sharing a tower with WCMH-TV channel 4.

 History

 Easy Listening, Country and Classic Rock

 The station signed on the air on April 26, 1962.
 Its original call sign was WMNI-FM, the FM counterpart to WMNI 920 AM.
 The two stations mostly simulcast an easy listening format.

 By 1978 the station's call letters were WRMZ and, in the early '80s, it started to broadcast a country music format.
+Joe Hill former OM of WHRI/KWHR/WHRA was there in 1983.
 From 1987 to 1992, the station was known as WMGG, Magic 99-7, and played classic rock.